phoenix3605/Powder/README.md

 space to reset canvas

+scroll wheel to change brush size

-q/w to change brush size
+q/w to change brush type

 just go to releases and download the exe